 Step 1: Make the Sauce Base

-Heat the Olive Oil: Start by heating a large saucepan over medium heat and adding the olive oil.
+Heat the Olive Oil: Heat a large saucepan over medium heat and add the olive oil.

-Infuse with Garlic: Stir in the minced garlic and sauté until fragrant (1 minute).
-Just make sure not to let the garlic brown, which will make it bitter.
+Add Garlic: Add in the minced garlic and sauté until fragrant (1 minute).
+Just be careful not to let the garlic brown, which will make it bitter.”

-Add the tomatoes and spices: Add the crushed tomatoes and diced tomatoes.
-Then add the sugar, dried basil, dried oregano, black pepper and red pepper flakes (if you want a touch of heat).
+Add the tomatoes and spices: stir in the crushed tomatoes and diced tomatoes.
+Then stir in the sugar, the dried basil, the dried oregano, the black pepper and the red pepper flakes (if you like a bit of heat).

-Simmer for Flavor: Reduce the heat to keep the mixture at a gentle simmer, and let the sauce cook uncovered for 20 to 30 minutes, stirring a few times.
-This part is important because it allows the flavors to marry and the sauce to thicken.
+Simmer for Flavor: Reduce the heat so that the mixture is at a very gentle simmer, and cook the sauce, uncovered, for 20 to 30 minutes, stirring a few times.
+This step is important because it lets the flavors marry and the sauce thicken.

 Step 3: Final Adjustments